dino-/xmonad-polybar-conf/README.md

 xmonad and polybar in the same `.xmonad` directory.
 This is a repo of my work on these files.

+Prior to this I used xmobar for my status bar (for a VERY long time, starting in 2008!) xmobar is a good, stable, flexible status bar but suffers from a couple of limitations: 1) No tray applet support, 2) No mouse click behaviors.

 ## Getting it